An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: A First Example

-Before discussing our results for partial differential equations, we shall find it instructive to examine a "toy model": fully nonlinear third-order ordinary differential equations.
+Before discussing our results for partial differential equations, we shall find it instructive to examine a simpler model: a fully nonlinear third-order ordinary differential equations.
 More precisely, we consider the following boundary value problem:\\

 We now make the (formal) differential transformation $u_x=w$ to work with a second-order differential equation instead.
 More precisely, if $w(x)$ is a classical $C^2$ solution of

 we define